 There are a few factors to keep in mind that can affect the growth rate of a rabbit, no matter their breed.
 First, genetics is a big consideration.
 If a genetic mutation or defect has occurred in a relative of a rabbit, even if it was generations ago, it could make the rabbit grow more slowly or more quickly.

 Another factor to consider is food intake.
-If a rabbit is not eating enough or does not have access to the right kinds of food, it likely will not grow as quickly or as large as it should.
+If a rabbit is not eating enough or does not have access to the right kinds of food, they likely will not grow as quickly or as large as they should.
 Rabbits need access to alfalfa hay as their main staple because it is full of the protein, fat, micronutrients, and fiber required for rapid growth.
 Regular veterinarian visits will help ensure that your rabbit is on the right track nutritionally and growth-wise.

 Also, habitat size and condition can play a role in how quickly your rabbit grows and how big they get when they become mature.
 If their habitat is too small, they cannot grow to their full potential.
 If the habitat does not offer all the features that it should, like bedding and toys, your rabbit will not have the mental health and physical stimulation necessary for healthy growth.
-Therefore, it is important to make sure that you consult with a breeder, pet shop, or veterinarian to determine how big your rabbit’s habitat should be and what should be included in it.
+Therefore, it is important to make sure you consult with a breeder, pet shop, or veterinarian to determine how big your rabbit’s habitat should be and what should be included in it.

 While we have a good idea of how long it takes a rabbit to grow and when they should stop growing based on their breed, there is no hard-and-fast rule to follow here.
 Some rabbits will grow slower or faster than others, but this does not mean that there is a health problem to worry about.
 If you are ever in doubt, though, consult with your veterinarian.